luckymolefe/BestHealth/README.md

 -cd to the project directory

--Open project in IDE Open Live Preview through IDE or
+-Open project in IDE Open Live Preview through IDE and requires running on PHP Server.

 -use localhost to view the project in your browser